A specialization inequality for tropical complexes: Introduction

 \begin{thm} There exists a $2$-dimensional tropical complex~$\Delta$ which is not the tropical complex of any regular semistable degeneration. \end{thm}

-The underlying $\Delta$-complex of the example in Theorem~\ref{thm:no-lift} is a triangulation of the product of a cycle and an interval.
+The underlying $\Delta$-complex of the example in Theorem~\ref{t:no-lift} is a triangulation of the product of a cycle and an interval.
 Therefore, the dual complex is realizable from a degeneration of an algebraic surface, such as the product of an elliptic curve with a projective line.
-However, in Theorem~\ref{thm:no-lift} the structure constants of the tropical complex~$\Delta$ are chosen so that for any divisor $D$, $h^0(\Delta, nD)$ grows at most linearly in~$n$, which combined with Theorem~\ref{thm:specialization}, shows that $\Delta$ can't be the tropical complex of a projective surface.
+However, in Theorem~\ref{t:no-lift} the structure constants of the tropical complex~$\Delta$ are chosen so that for any divisor $D$, $h^0(\Delta, nD)$ grows at most linearly in~$n$, which combined with the existence of an ample divisor on any smooth, proper surface, shows that $\Delta$ can't be the tropical complex of a projective surface.

 An alternative approach to a specialization inequality has been developed in unpublished work of Eric Katz and June Huh.
 They work not with degenerations, but with tropicalizations of surfaces embedded in $\mathbb G_m^N$ over a field with trivial valuation.
-Moreover, their proof involves choosing linearly equivalent divisors passing through the lowest dimensional toric strata, as opposed to the proof of Theorem~\ref{thm:specialization} in which points are lifted from the $n$-dimensional locally closed strata.
+Moreover, their proof involves choosing linearly equivalent divisors passing through the lowest dimensional toric strata, as opposed to the proof of Theorem~\ref{t:specialization} in which points are lifted from the $n$-dimensional locally closed strata.
 Therefore, the two approaches should give distinct and possibly complementary bounds on the dimension of linear series.

 The rest of this paper is organized as follows.
-Section~\ref{sec:tropical-complexes} recalls the definition of tropical complexes from~\cite{cartwright-complexes} as well as their main properties.
-In Section~\ref{sec:linear-series}, we define the invariant~$h^0$ from Theorem~\ref{thm:specialization} and look at some examples and applications.
-Section~\ref{sec:subdivisions} proves compatibility of tropical complexes under ramified base changes followed by toroidal resolutions of singularities, which are the tools used to give a refined specialization in Section~\ref{sec:refined}.
-Section~\ref{sec:proof} has the proof of the specialization inequality.
+Section~\ref{s:tropical-complexes} recalls the definition of tropical complexes from~\cite{cartwright-complexes} as well as their main properties.
+In Section~\ref{s:linear-series}, we define the invariant~$h^0$ from Theorem~\ref{t:specialization} and look at some examples and applications.
+Section~\ref{s:subdivisions} proves compatibility of tropical complexes under ramified base changes followed by toroidal resolutions of singularities, which are the tools used to give a refined specialization in Section~\ref{s:refined}.
+Section~\ref{s:proof} has the proof of the specialization inequality.